Voting

+Voting is the process of making collective decisions by means of submitting and then adding up individual choices.
+The choice voted upon is often an election of a member or members to conduct political representation, but the object of a vote can be anything, for example what kind of food to buy or whether a defendant is innocent or guilty.
+Voting can be formal, using ballots and specific rules, or informal using raised hands, shouts (such as when the voice vote is used), or movement to indicate preference.

+Recent work has clarified the definition of voting beyond the classic decision-making procedure description.
+Research on herd animal voting behaviours show that voting can be emergent in groups as a signalling system mechanism to pressure minorities to abandon their preference in favor of cohesion with a prevailing option.
+It has also been pointed out that the activity of voting closely resembles divination rituals and random chooser games such as drawing lots.
+The purpose of these community decision rituals is to generate social psychological acceptance, and to harmonize the group definition about what has happened.
+Descriptions of voting that ignore the social psychological components, and assume an invented rather than evolved origin, fail to adequately account for how voting works in practice.

-Voting is the process of choosing one or more officials or representatives by casting an oral vote or a ballot, a document that formally expresses voter's preference or preferences as to whom should be elected or whom the voter likes and thinks has best chance to be elected.
+Choosing one or more officials or representatives by casting an oral vote or a ballot, a document that formally expresses the preference or preferences of a voter (also known as a constituent) as to whom should be elected or whom the voter likes and thinks has best chance to be elected.
 Voting can also be used to decide on policy usually by a majority but sometimes a super-majority is required.
-In Republics and representative democracies, a portion of the population votes to choose representative government members.
+In republics and representative democracies, a portion of the population votes to choose representative government members.

 Electoral systems, the procedure for converting votes cast into winners, vary depending on both the country and the political office.
 In many countries organizations work to reform the election system, usually to make it fairer and ensure that as many votes as possible are used to elect the winners.